mantidproject/mantid/Code/Mantid/docs/source/algorithms/NormaliseByPeakArea-v1.rst

 produce an estimate of the peak area.
 The input data is normalised by this value.

-The input workspace is required to be a point data workspace.
-See :ref:`ConvertToPointData <algm-ConvertToPointData>`.
+The input workspace is required to be a point data workspace, see :ref:`ConvertToPointData <algm-ConvertToPointData>`, and each detector is required to have an instrument parameter named *t0* that specifies the detector delay time in :math:`\mu s`, see :ref:`SetInstrumentParameter <algm-SetInstrumentParameter>`.

 The algorithm has 4 outputs: